Homotopy equivalences between p-subgroup categories: Brown posets and transporter categories

 \begin{exmp} If $G = C_2 \times \Sigma_3$ and $p=2$, then $\cat SG{\mathrm{sfc}}$ is a discrete poset consisting of the $3$ \syl 2s, while $\cat SG*$ is contractible since $O_2G = C_2$ is nontrivial.
 Thus the inclusion $\cat SG{\mathrm{sfc}} \to \cat SG*$ is {\em not\/} a homotopy equivalence. \end{exmp}

 The following proposition points out that the largest normal $p$-subgroup is the smallest $G$-radical $p$-subgroup.
-It implies that the poset $\cat SG{*+\mathrm{rad}}$ has a least element in case $O_pG$ is nontrivial.
+It implies that the poset $\cat SG{*+\mathrm{rad}}$ has a smallest element in the case $O_pG$ is nontrivial.
+In light of Theorem~\ref{thm:SG}(b), this could be thought of as the essential ingredient that goes into Quillen's Property~\ref{eq:SK*contract}.
 (We thank Andy Chermak for the proof.)

 \begin{prop} Any $G$-radical $p$-subgroup of $G$ contains the $G$-radical $p$-subgroup $O_pG$. \end{prop} \begin{proof} It is clear that $O_pG$ is a normal $G$-radical $p$-subgroup.
 Let $H$ be a $p$-subgroup of $G$ not containing $O_pG$.
 The normalizer of $H$ in the $p$-subgroup $(O_pG)H$ is normal in $N_G(H)$ for any element of $G$ normalizing $H$ normalizes $(O_pG)H$.
 Since $N_{(O_pG)H}(H)$ is a normal $p$-subgroup of $N_G(H)$ strictly larger than $H$, the $p$-subgroup $H$ is not $G$-radical. \end{proof}